Why study nursing online? Studying externally lets you gain a valuable degree with minimal time away from work or family.

 The University of Southern Queensland's Bachelor of Nursing degree consists of coursework, clinical simulation in campus laboratories and clinical experience (840 hours) in a variety of healthcare settings.
 Clinical experience is mainly in the Toowoomba and Fraser Coast Health Districts.
 For distance students, the on-campus part can be studied in intensive residential schools each semester.

-To enroll in an online nursing course, you first need to work out which nursing school to study with.
+To enrol in an online nursing course, you first need to work out which nursing school to study with.
 Location may be the most important factor for bachelor degrees.